Fact Sheet - Managing access to audio visual information under the GIPA Act

 Under section 54 of the GIPA Act, an agency must consider whether a person would have concerns about disclosure of the information and whether those concerns are relevant to a public interest consideration against disclosure.
 Agencies should note that the definition of a person includes an individual, a corporation and a body corporate or politic.

 AV information, especially CCTV footage, often captures third parties that are not related to the scope of a request for information.
-Agencies are able to decide whether it is reasonably practicable to consult with third parties and having agency policies for dealing with these matters will assist in guiding decision making.
+Agencies are able to decide whether it is reasonably practicable to consult with third parties.
+Having agency policies for dealing with these matters will assist in guiding decision making.

 For further information, see IPC Guideline 5: Consultation on public interest considerations under section 54 of the GIPA Act.